Washington state family’s deadly cliff crash may have been intentional, police say

-Information pulled from the 8-member Hart family vehicle's software shows it was stopped at a flat, dirt pull-off area before it sped off the steep rocky face and plunged 100 feet, said the California Highway Patrol.
-The electronic information combined with the lack of skid marks or signs the driver braked led authorities to believe...
+Information pulled from the SUV's software shows it was stopped at a flat, dirt pull-off area before it sped off the steep rocky face and plunged 100 feet, said the California Highway Patrol.

-MENDOCINO, Calif. — An SUV carrying a large family from Washington state accelerated straight off a scenic California cliff and authorities said Sunday night the deadly wreck may have been intentional.
+MENDOCINO, Calif. — An SUV carrying a large family from Washington state accelerated straight off a scenic California cliff and authorities said the deadly wreck may have been intentional.

+The wreck was discovered last week, days after child-welfare authorities began investigating whether the children were being neglected.

 Most Read Local Stories